shakahl/LibreAutomate-C-Sharp/Au/_doc/articles/Wildcard expression.md

 # Wildcard expression

 *Wildcard expression* - a simple text format that supports wildcard characters, regular expression, "match case", "text1 or text2" and "not text".
 Like a regular expression, but much simpler.
-Used with "find" functions, for example [Wnd.Find]().
+Used with "find" functions, for example [AWnd.Find]().

 Wildcard characters: